-With this interview question, the interviewers are assessing if you can convincingly explain why you want to secure a teacher or any another educational leadership position within their school district.
+With this interview question, the interviewers assess if you can convincingly explain why you want to secure a teacher or any other educational leadership position within their school district.

-Unprepared education applicants typically deliver an overly general, canned response and may make reference to the quality of the school and community.
+Unprepared education applicants typically deliver an overly general, canned response and may refer to the school and community’s quality.
 They will then digress into another canned response on their skills and experience.

 Preparing for Questions Like: Why Did You Apply to Our School District?

 A teacher or any other educator who has conducted research, on the other hand, will talk intelligently and confidently about the strengths and weaknesses of the school district and teaching challenges.
 The informed interviewer will discuss how they can add value and address any challenges by matching their skills and qualifications to the teaching requirements.

 Thoroughly preparing for your interview questions will increase the chances of landing a job offer or a second interview which could be a demo lesson plan.